We are excited to chat!

 Next year will be even better!

 Auction software can help organizations improve their in-person auctions significantly, and it’s absolutely crucial for online auctions.
-Before you start planning, look into auction software and choose a vendor whose product meets your needs.
+Before you start planning, look into online charity auction software and choose a vendor whose product meets your needs.

 Early on in the planning process, recruit staff and volunteers to make up your auction team.
-You’ll also want to hire an auctioneer if you’re hosting a live auction, an emcee if you’re hosting a silent auction, and an auction monitor to oversee the bidding if you’re hosting an online auction.
+You’ll also want to hire an auctioneer if you’re hosting a live auction, an emcee if you’re hosting a silent auction, and an auction monitor to oversee the bidding if you’re hosting an online charity auction.

 You’ll have no way to fundraise at your auction if you don’t have items to auction off!
 All charity auctions need a range of amazing auction items to see fundraising success.